 Stakeholders like Facebook, Google, Apple and Samsung have since pushed the technology in directions we’ve only dared to dream—including immersive sports, virtual health care, military training applications and more.
-VR has rapidly grown into a multi-billion dollar industry, with the number of active users forecasted to reach 171 million by the end of 2018.
+VR has rapidly grown into a multi-billion dollar industry, with more than 52 million people using VR technology each month in 2020.

 If you haven’t immersed yourself in the world of VR, don’t worry—here is everything you need to get started.

 VR development is currently split into two camps—tethered (PC and console) and mobile.
 In addition to affecting which titles you can play with each headset, platform and device compatibility greatly affects overall system cost.

 The Oculus Rift is probably the most well-known VR headset, and it’s currently priced at $399, which is well below its initial four-figure price tag.
 One of the main competitors to the Oculus is the HTC Vive, which will run you a cool $499.
 One key consideration into the cost of Oculus and similar VR headsets is they require a high-powered gaming PC to run games at their advertised resolutions and refresh rates.
 These computers can run from roughly $799 all the way up to $2,000 and beyond—unless you’re building your own.

 That leads us to the only VR console contender, the Playstation VR.
 As you would imagine, the PSVR headset works in tandem with Sony products like the PS4 and PS5.

 Platform and device compatibility greatly affects overall system cost.